-To run a caravan and camping site you need a licence from the local authority.
+To run a caravan and camping site you need a licence from the Council.

-Conditions may be attached to a licence to cover any of the following:
+Conditions may be attached to the licence to cover any of the following:

-• restricting when caravans can be on the site for human habitation or restricting the number of caravans that can be on the site at any one time
+- Restricting when caravans can be on the site for human habitation or limiting the number of caravans that can be on the site at any one time

-• to ensure steps are taken enhance the land, including planting/replanting bushes and trees
+Ensuring that steps are taken to enhance the land including planting/replanting bushes and trees

 Licences, site rules and applications can be found using our online register

 Applications for site licences are made to the local authority in whose area the land situated.

 Applications must be in writing, should detail the land the application concerns and any other information required by the Local Authority.

 Can I assume that my application is successful if I have not received a response within the given timescale?

 No. It is in the public interest that the authority must process your application before it can be granted.
 If you have not heard from the local authority you are not licensed to run a caravan site.
 If you have not heard from the Local Authority within a reasonable period, please contact it.
 You can do this online if you applied through the UK Welcomes service or use the contact details below.